jburer/mysampleapi/README.md

 ## myDockerSetup

 Create the `mysimplenetwork` network. _**PLEASE NOTE:** All images in this app are pre-configured to use this network by design._
+_Because `docker-compose.yml` expects this network, it is required to create it first before running docker compose._
 _Creating the network first allows each image to be created independently, although you will want to start the database first_
-_if you are going to use this configuration as this image immediately connects to the db._
+_before running the API as the API immediately looks for the DB._

 <pre>
     docker network create mysimplenetwork